-Cholesterol is a waxy substance that's found in the fats (lipids) in your blood.
-While your body needs cholesterol to continue building healthy cells, having high cholesterol can increase your risk of heart disease.
+Cholesterol is a waxy substance found in your blood.
+Your body needs cholesterol to build healthy cells, but high levels of cholesterol can increase your risk of heart disease.

-When you have high cholesterol, you may develop fatty deposits in your blood vessels.
-Eventually, these deposits make it difficult for enough blood to flow through your arteries.
-Your heart may not get as much oxygen-rich blood as it needs, which increases the risk of a heart attack.
-Decreased blood flow to your brain can cause a stroke.
+With high cholesterol, you can develop fatty deposits in your blood vessels.
+Eventually, these deposits grow, making it difficult for enough blood to flow through your arteries.
+Sometimes, those deposits can break suddenly and form a clot that causes a heart attack or stroke.

 High cholesterol has no symptoms.
-A blood test is the only way to detect high cholesterol.
+A blood test is the only way to detect if you have it.